Ortfs/RealBookParser/README.md

 RealBookParser automates the process described above.
 It is made up of the following parts:

-- data1.txt and data2.txt contain the data of the Real Book Master Index in plain text form
+- "data1.txt" and "data2.txt" contain the data of the Real Book Master Index in plain text form

-- master.pdf contains the sheet music pages of all 5 of the Real Books
+- "master.pdf" contains the sheet music pages of all 5 of the Real Books

 - the python script processes the data.txt files and, if run in interactive mode, allows one to effectively search the index via a keyword.
 Doing so returns all matches together with their respective keys.
 Entering "get_pdf(key)" extracts the pages containing the standard from master.pdf and saves them as a separate .pdf